agmsmith/DBForHaiku/README.md

 Once you have the Dropbox Python SDK installed, you'll need to authorize this Dropbox client to access your Dropbox.
-It is setup to only have access to its own Apps folder (python_cli), so none of your existing files are in danger.
+It is setup to only have access to its own Apps folder (DBForHaiku), so none of your existing files are in danger.

 Note that the code has a dropbox developer key that only works for the first 50 users.
 If this program gets popular enough, it may be worthwhile registering